 4. Plating the Shrimp Cocktail

-- Arrange the shrimp around a small bowl filled with the cocktail sauce.
+- Arrange shrimp around a sauce-filled bowl.

 Cooking Tips and Advice